alethic/Cogito.AspNetCore.ServiceModel/README.md

 Internally a non-standard ListenURI is set up for each invocation of `UseServiceHost`.
 These each get a "Router ID", which is a GUID that idenfies the target `ServiceHost` instance.
 This can probably go away now that I can get access to the server addresses of Kestrel and such.
+The main problem here is the branching paths in ASP.Net are not known until a request traverses them.
+So, I can't determine the path of the service until a request comes in.
+WCF makes this all very hard.

 This lets us use the existing `ServiceHost` class.
 And thus eventually piggyback on existing `ServiceHost` extensions: like Autofac integration.
 And it keeps the dispatch/contract discovery stuff in WCF.